grzpyrkowski/portfolio/portfolio-api/README.md

 When server is running, content is displayed in application in Board tab. \
 There is also a possibility to perform CRUD operations. \
 If you need a help in running the app, check [README](../portfolio-client/README.md) in portfolio-client directory.

-## Further progress

-Application is far from finished, same as my learning process.
-There are plenty of things needing improvement but at first I would like to focus on:
-- [ ] Change MySql to MongoDB
-- [ ] Better knowledge of node.js
-- [ ] Better knowledge of express.js